happyqingye/FilterCode/README.md

 The line of the matched item is folded in original tab.
 At the same time, the matched item and the related context are copied into the new tab.

-In the new tab, the original file will be opened if you double click right mouse button.
+In the new tab, the original file that line belong to will be opened if you double-click on it.
 #### Filter Code mode example
 ![Filter Code](https://raw.githubusercontent.com/happyqingye/image/master/FilterCode/FilterCodeProcess.gif)